bezawitdires121/github-actions-assignment/README.md

-This update completes the scheduled task workflow.
+This commit completes the scheduled task workflow.

 Closes #5